 Once these access tokens are obtained from the authentication, they are used to contact the API and collect information that is used to enhance the functionality of the Social Warfare plugin.
 Here is an exhaustive list of every single piece of information that the Social Warfare plugin collects on your behalf.

-- Facebook authentication is used to collect share count numbers for the URL’s on your website.
-These numbers are displayed on the buttons.
+- Facebook authentication is used to collect share count numbers for the URL’s on your website and display these numbers on your share buttons.

+Yes, that’s our exhaustive list.
 Right now, this is the only use we have for that authentication.
-And again, even that information is stored on your server, not ours.
+And again, that information is stored on your server, not ours.